Jqual1/blog/_posts/2022/2022-5-19-May-Update.md

 When looking through Astronomical Bodies to make sure everything was credited, I noticed that there where a few issues present:

 - Objects were being culled when they got a certain distance away from the original center.
-  - This happened even if no other objes were present
+  - This happened even if no other objects were present
 - No Center of Gravity Marker
 - Automatic Camera Zoom was slow
 - Manual Scrolling Zoom was slow

 Once I saw these issues I began looking at the code once more.
 It turns out that somewhere along the way we changed the code in such a way that the center of gravity was no longer updated!
-After fixed this issue in the code, the object culling improved, however, I wanted to allow objects to be further away from eachother.
+After fixed this issue in the code, the object culling improved, however, I wanted to allow objects to be further away from each other.
 So, I increased the range from the center before culling happens.
 Next was camera zooming issues, these were easy to fix.
 All I needed to do was change the numbers that each thing was being multiplied by.
 One thing I wanted to do though was make it to where even if you were zoomed out a lot you could zoom back in really quick.